Social-AI-Studio/TAME/README.md

 week 1(10.2 - 10.8):

-- Doing some researches about feature fusion approaches and getting corresponding results
+- Doing some researches about feature fusion approaches and finishing a report

-- Analysing the importance of cycle consistency loss (Ablation experiments)
+- Analysing the importance of cycle consistency loss (Ablation experiments), completing latest modification and getting corresponding results

 - New framework diagram